 Note that model projects should not create their own primitive types.
 Requests for new primitive types should be made to the IISOMI team so they can be included in the standard Papyrus files and then available to all modeling teams.

 Similar data types are grouped together to ease the search of the adequate data type by the model designer.
-The following groupings and containing data types are under discussion at the time of publication of these guidelines.